Pick the one you want most

 Learn How To Get Better Sleep

-How CBT Works for Sleep and Insomnia
+How CBT-I Works for Sleep and Insomnia

-Cognitive sleep therapy follows a basic structure and uses multiple tactics, including:
+According to clinical trials published in the Journal of the American Medical Association, cognitive sleep therapy follows a basic structure and uses multiple tactics, including:

 • Cognitive restructuring